mentalblank/RARomOnHashes/README.md

 ## ⚠️ Important Notes

 - **Download Link Delays**:  If a link does not appear, refresh the page or source it manually from the [web app version](https://mentalblank.github.io/RARomOnHashes) or `hashlinks.json`.
-- **Myrient Links**: Due to changes on Myrient, all Myrient download requests now use corsproxy.io to prevent redirects (filenames may be scrambled due to this).
+- **Myrient Links**: Due to changes on Myrient, all Myrient download requests will now open the Myrient webpage and search the filename before downloading.
 - **Archive.org Links**: As this project relies on a small number of Archive.org dumps, it is advised to remain signed into Archive.org so you can access these files.
 - **Game ID Changes**: RetroAchievements occasionally "recycles" game IDs, leading to mismatched links.
 Please report any issues or submit a pull request to update `hashlinks.json`.
 - **Update Cycle**: The script will pull updates from this repository only if a change has been made and check only once every 24 hours.